What is a yurt?

 What is the lead time on a yurt order?

 We are not a yurt factory, and we make each wood yurt component from the finest, strongest materials available.
 In most instances, your yurt is made to order.
-For instance, we use 28 seperate pieces of lumber and 128 screws to build our custom door frames.
+For instance, we use 28 separate pieces of lumber and 128 screws to build our custom door frames.
 Our door header has a 3 layer laminate, with the top layer being Red Oak.
 The bottom plate has a 1/2″ of cedar for extra moisture protection.
 Such detail cannot be rushed!

 How do I pay for my yurt?